 Over time, the relationship between the Senate and the House of Representatives changed, and the size of the membership had much to do with it.
 At first, the House was more powerful and prestigious.
 Direct election by constituents had more prestige than appointment by Legislatures.
 Later on, the Senate was a more suitable size as a deliberative body than the much larger House; running for election every six years was much to be preferred over running every two years.
 In the past century, the volume of work forced both bodies to develop a standing committee system.
 With five hundred members, the House could develop specialists in certain areas, and often a senior member in a safe district could remain in a topic area for thirty or more years.
 The Senate had fewer members, so each Senator is on several committees.
 Whatever the merits of a smaller deliberative body, the Senators have increasingly found themselves spread too thin, with new members taking too long to become expert, and older members too tired to keep up with everything.
 The consequences in both chambers have produced a phenomenon that even Madison never envisioned.

-The legislative staff has continued to grow, and has in general grown increasingly professional and proficient at their jobs.
+The legislative staff has continued to grow and has in general grown increasingly professional and proficient at their jobs.
 In general, the staff went to better Universities and got better grades there than the member they work for, and need not worry about running for election.
 Often having spent their lives immersed in a legislative topic, they know it cold.
 Consequently, we have all the makings of a "Yes, Minister," phenomenon in which the people who were not elected are more expert and more academically serene than the member who was elected, and who has the vote.
 The member and the staff member desperately need each other to succeed, but nevertheless, the potential for secret resentments and secret contempt is present every day in a highly tense environment of constant overwork.
 The present code word for this underseas warfare is that the Congress is "dysfunctional", a condition no one who has read much history would worry about.
-When Ronald Reagan introduced the idea of shrinking the government, and the younger George Bush actually tried to do it, the result was leaks to the newspapers and rumors to the effect that a President who had gone to Yale and had an MBA from Harvard, was a bumpkin.
+When Ronald Reagan introduced the idea of shrinking the government, and the younger George Bush actually tried to do it, the result was leaked to the newspapers and rumors to the effect that a President who had gone to Yale and had an MBA from Harvard, was a pumpkin.
 Just how serious all this is, and how exaggerated, is hard to say.
-But it is a concept that would have dominated the thinking of James Madison for months, if it had ever occurred to him.
-We have entered an era of 1200-page bills, much of which first surfaces in conference committees a few hours before the vote.
+But it is a concept that would have dominated the thinking of James Madison for months if it had ever occurred to him.
+We have entered an era of 1200-page bills, much of which the first surface in conference committees a few hours before the vote.
 Only a handful of members and a handful of staff know what is in these bills, and it can sometimes be a month after passage before the press discovers many buried features.
 The members cannot master these masterworks of legislation, so they get bigger by being patched.
 And by getting bigger, it is harder to master them.
 If, as someone like Ronald Reagan would genially remark, we just fired all the staff, then the bills would be reduced to one or two pages.
-In some ways, legislation would be better, in some ways worse.
-But it would be different, because maybe it should be different.
+In some ways, the legislation would be better, in some ways worse.
+But it would be different because maybe it should be different.